 The future direction of government policy on affordable housing remains a work in progress, but will be likely to affect the work of the Trust.
 The Trust has substantial loan commitments and the service of these loans is governed by movement in interest rates, which currently are on an upward trend.
-The Trust has purchased some protection from rate rises, but the protection only takes effect when interest rates pass a threshold which has not yet been reached.
-Inflation, particularly in the cost of building materials, is at a higher annual rate than it has been for many years, and inevitably this presents a risk to a housing provider.
+The Trust has purchased some protection from rate rises, but the increases in rates do nonetheless impact its finances, as do the rate of inflation and construction costs Inflation, particularly in the cost of building materials, is at a higher annual rate than it has been for many years, and inevitably this presents a risk to a housing provider.
 The management of the Trust's estates is outsourced to the managing agent, which is very experienced and well regarded, but there is a risk inherent in delegation to a third party.
 It is not yet established what cost implications there may be for housing providers in fulfilling the carbon neutral strategy, but this is likely to feature in budgets in the next few years.